-- 1. Each county (homemaker council) will make (or locate) a list of agencies in need of volunteers and contact information. - 2.
+- 1. Compile a listing of local organizations and agencies in need of volunteers, including contact information for each organization/agency. - 2.
 Survey members to determine what volunteer services are currently supplied by homemakers to the community. - 3.
 Form partnerships with community organizations to help promote programs. - 4.
 Promote and publicize the VSU program.